Schneider Trophy: 1981 revival

 This sponsorship had a profound effect on the awareness and popularity of handicapped air racing in the UK and further afield, as well as markedly increasing DEC's commercial profile in the UK.
 The appeal of the race, its historic connections, and the fact that prize money was now on offer, meant that the entry list for the race was large enough to warrant the introduction of heats from 1985 onwards.
-(The 1984 race field was 62 entrants, believed at the time to be the largest-ever in all forms of air racing.)
+(There were 62 entrants to the 1984 race, believed at the time to be the largest-ever in all forms of air racing.)

-The event received further boosts in 1986, when it was started by HRH Prince Andrew and his then fiancée Sarah Ferguson; in 1987, when the event was featured as one episode in a BBC television documentary series; and in 1988, when it was a central part of that year's ITV Telethon Appeal.
+The event received further boosts in 1986, when it was started by the then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor) and his fiancée Sarah Ferguson; in 1987, when the event was featured as one episode in a BBC television documentary series; and in 1988, when it was a central part of that year's ITV Telethon Appeal.

 DEC invited customers and partners to each year's event as guests, and the general public watched in increasing numbers as the series grew in size and popularity.

 For the pilots taking part, the event became, along with the King's Cup air race, the highlight of the UK's air racing season, and regularly attracted entrants from continental Europe.

-DEC continued to sponsor the races through 1991.
+DEC continued to sponsor the races until 1991.
 Since that time, the race has been run by the Royal Aero Club Records Racing and Rally Association along with the King's Cup and the British air racing championship.
 The venue has varied but is still flown on most occasions around a Solent-based course, usually around September of each year.